 Stan provides a built-in mechanism for specifying and solving systems of ordinary differential equations (ODEs).
-Stan provides three different integrators, tuned for solving non-stiff systems and for stiff systems.
+Three different solvers, tuned for solving non-stiff systems and for stiff systems are available.

 - 'rk45': a fourth and fifth order Runge-Kutta method for non-stiff systems (Dormand and Prince 1980; Ahnert and Mulansky 2011), and - 'adams': a variable-step, variable-order, Adams-Moulton formula implementation for non-stiff systems (Cohen and Hindmarsh 1996; Serban and Hindmarsh 2005) - 'bdf': a variable-step, variable-order, backward-differentiation formula implementation for stiff systems (Cohen and Hindmarsh 1996; Serban and Hindmarsh 2005)